-Mid South Bass Guide Professional Bass Fishing Guide Service on Lake Guntersville, Tims Ford, Woods Reservoir, Nickajack Lake and Normandy Lake.
+Mid South Bass Guide Professional Bass Fishing Guide Service on , Tims Ford, Woods Reservoir, Nickajack Lake and Normandy Lake.
 Is Owned and Operated by Captain Jake Davis a U.S. Coast Guard Licensed Great Lakes & Inland Waterways Captain, as well he is Licensed by the Tennessee Wildlife Resource Agency as a Tennessee Guide

 In January 2005, after serving in the Air Force for 21 years.
 The betterhalf (Kerrie) and Jake (MSgt) retired in Middle Tennessee.
 It was a easy transition as his last duty assignment was Chief of Officer Accessions and Health Professions Recruiting in Nashville TN.
 After a couple of years working in the tackle industry as a sales rep for rod companies and VP of Sales/Operations for Current River Manufacturing all while guiding part time and tournament fishing, they decided to move to Winchester TN on Tims Ford Lake, where Capt Jake started guiding full time ever since!

 A word of advice: All guides in Tennessee are required to be licensed by the TWRA and on the Tennessee River are required federal law to be United States Coast Guard Licensed Captain.
-Every year Guntersville is over run by what I call Tournament Practice Guides, who are not licensed or insured to carry people fishing.
+Every year our lakes are over run by what I call Tournament Practice Guides, who are not licensed or insured to carry people fishing.
 These are anglers doing nothing more than using your time and your money to practice for their tournaments.
 You have every right to ask to see their guide’s license, so ask for it.
 If you don't ask for their license you are putting yourself a risk if an accident happens.